micmejia/bible-dump/AMPC/Acts/Acts 14.md

-But some Jews arrived there from Antioch and Iconium; and having persuaded the people _and_ won them over, they stoned Paul and [[^a]afterward] dragged him out of the town, thinking that he was dead.
+But some Jews arrived there from Antioch and Iconium; and having persuaded the people _and_ won them over, they stoned Paul and [afterward] dragged him out of the town, thinking that he was dead.